CRAWlab/RoboBoat-2020/Meeting Minutes/Cooling and enclosure team/Cooling_System_Team_Report_4_1_20.md

 ***Design Ideas***
 1. "Pump and Dump" - Pump the water in from the lake.
 Use the water to cool the system through a heat exchanger attached to the aluminum base plate of the CPUs and dump the water back in to the lake.
 This method would collect fresh water at approximately 80 deg F while operating as a steady flow process.
-	* Inlet and exit hoses should be designed in such a way to reduce drag and it's negative effect on the dynamics of the boat to avoid unexpected complications with the controller.
+	* Inlet and exit hoses should be designed in such a way to reduce drag and its negative effect on the dynamics of the boat to avoid unexpected complications with the controller.
 		* An inlet hose should be placed at about center of mass under the box between the two pontoons.
-		* The exit hose should come out of the side of the box and not be submerged under water like the inlet hose but instead be curved down to allow the warm water to exit into the lake.
+		* The exit hose should come out of the side of the box and not be submerged under water, like the inlet hose, but instead be curved down to allow the warm water to exit into the lake.
 	* Heat Exchanger Idea #1 - have a water cooling block attached to the bottom of the base plate consisting of one copper plate that makes direct contact with the aluminum base plate while the other exposed sides are insulated to ensure maximum heat transfer between the base plate and the cooling block.
 		* Concerns:
 			1. Incomplete coverage of copper plate by the water due to possible cavitation.
 			2. Block may need to be custom built to insure proper coverage.
 		* Possible solution:
 			1. Have the inlet hose coming in from the top of one side of the cooling block and the exit hose on the top of the opposite side.
-This should insure proper pressure and coverage on the inside of the cooling block.
+This should insure proper pressure and coverage onthe inside of the cooling block.
 	* Heat Exchanger Idea #2 - have an evaporator/radiator on the inside of the box up against the bottom of the aluminum base plate to absorb heat rather than a cooling block.
 This could eliminate concerns of cavitation.
 		* Concerns:
 			1. Area of coverage in comparison to previous idea being reduced and therefore reducing the effect of the heat transfer.
 			2. Possible increase in cost.
 			3. May complicate system.
 	* Heat Exchanger Idea #3 - Use copper piping.